ahaldane/ndarray_ducktypes/doc/MaskedArray.md

  * `MaskedScalar`, which behaves like NumPy's scalar types but which can be masked
  * `X`, a special variable representing a masked value for use in `MaskedArray` construction and assignment.

-`MaskedArray` and `MaskedScalar` are implemented by storing two Numpy `ndarrays`(or scalars) of the same shape: The first stores the data, which can be any NumPy datatype, and the other stores a mask, and is of boolean datatype.
+`MaskedArray` and `MaskedScalar` are implemented by storing two NumPy `ndarrays`(or scalars) of the same shape: The first stores the data, which can be any NumPy datatype, and the other stores a mask, and is of boolean datatype.
 These are normally hidden from the user, but it is useful to know this to understand `MaskedArray` behavior.

 MaskedArray construction
 ------------------------